NLnetLabs/rpki-doc/source/rpki/introduction.rst

 Expanding upon the Internet Routing Registry
 --------------------------------------------

-If you've been involved in default-free zone Internet engineering for any length of time, you're probably familiar with RPSL, a routing policy specification language originally defined in `RFC2280 <https://tools.ietf.org/html/rfc2280>`_ back in 1998.
+If you've been involved in default-free zone Internet engineering for any length of time, you're probably familiar with RPSL, a routing policy specification language originally defined in `RFC 2280 <https://tools.ietf.org/html/rfc2280>`_ back in 1998.
 While RPSL has created considerable early enthusiasm and has seen some traction, the Internet was rapidly growing at the time, and the primary focus was on data availability rather than data trustworthiness.
 Everyone was busy opportunistically documenting the minimal policy that was necessary to "make things work" with the policy specification language parsing scripts of everyone else so that something would finally ping!

 Over time, this has created an extensive repository of obsolete data of uncertain validity spread across dozens of route registries around the world.
 Additionally, the RPSL language and supporting tools have proven to be too complex to consistently transpose policy into router configuration language - resulting in most published RPSL data being neither sufficiently accurate and up to date for filtering purposes, nor sufficiently comprehensive or precise for being the golden master in router configuration.